wzj-sudo/pd_moo/README.md

-# paddle version of Multi-Task Learning as Multi-Objective Optimization
+# Paddle version of Multi-Task Learning as Multi-Objective Optimization